plexguide/Unraid_Intel-ARC_Deployment/README.md

 Whether you’re an Unraid pro or new to the platform, we’ll walk you through it step-by-step.

+BONUS: Use the SAB Speed Script to control the speeds of SABNZBD when others are watching from your server.
+Why?
+If your server is downloading MAXED OUT, it will fight the users attempting to watch from your PLEX Server.
+The script will slow down DL speeds so your bandwidth is freed up for the users.
+Script also contains a NIGHT Speed to MAX out speeds (if you want) when your not using the Internet.

 ---

 ## Table of Contents